smithgeoffrey/go-coop/README.md

 ### Logging & Monitoring

-Logging and monitoring aren't optional.
 Add a couple more containers:

 - see ~/logging
 - see ~/monitoring

 ### App

 Python?
 Java?
-Great languages.
-I'd been wanting to try Go.
-It's a small, modern, self-contained ecosystem that compiles into a fast binary including dependencies for ease of deployment.
-I've used it a little and I like it.
-It has tendrils in dev and ops, and cloud and systems programming.
+Super great languages.
+I'd been wanting something in between.
+Go's a small, modern, self-contained ecosystem that compiles into a fast binary including dependencies for ease of deployment.
 After I mature with it, I can play with best-in-class concurrency.
+It has tendrils in dev and ops, and cloud programming.
 Here are the go books I've used, in order of my getting them:

 - `The Go Programming Language` by Donovan and Kernighan
 - `Go in Practice` by Butcher & Farina